itom-project/itom-project.github.io/_sources/collaboration.txt

    :align: center
    :alt: SLAM, Swansea University

-   Company |Group Swansea Lab for Animal Movement - Animal ecology and behaviour of Swansea University(UK)|_
+   |Group Swansea Lab for Animal Movement - Animal ecology and behaviour of Swansea University(UK)|_

    for their contribution to plugins (QImaging camera).